El príncipe del barrio: Production

 On 18 May 2023, it was reported that Ariel Miramontes had begun production on a new series titled Lomas de Chacaltepec, with Juan Soler being cast as well.
 On 22 May 2023, it was announced that the series would be inspired by the play Lagunilla, mi barrio, with most of the cast reprising their roles in the television adaptation.
 On 24 May 2023, El príncipe del barrio was announced as the official title of the series.
 The series premiered on 2 July 2023.
 Filming of the third season began on 18 February 2025.
 The third season premiered on 15 June 2025.
+Filming of the fourth season began on 9 February 2026.
+The fourth season premiered on 19 July 2026.